JackAdams/meteor-transactions/README.md

 The package exposes an object called `tx` which has all the methods you need get an undo/redo stack going.

-You can make writes (note that `upsert` is not supported) using either of the (equivalent) syntax styles shown below to make the writes undo/redo-able:
+You can make writes using either of the syntax styles shown below to make them undo/redo-able (note that `upsert` is not supported):

 Instead of: